yland/OLES/README.md

-Computer Science Final Year Project Online Examination System
+# OLES
+ Online Examination System(OLES) is a platform for setting and taking multiple choice tests online.